 Students will use effective communication skills in English in relationship to career choices, social relationships, citizenship, and lifelong learning.

 The Elementary ESOL Program (Kindergarten through Fifth Grade), is offered at nine schools: Becky-David Elementary, Castlio Elementary, Central Elementary, Fairmount Elementary, Harvest Ridge Elementary, Henderson Elementary, Independence Elementary, John Weldon Elementary, and Warren Elementary.
 English Language Learners living outside these attendance areas are provided transportation to one of these schools.
 At these elementary schools, the ESOL teacher utilizes an appropriate teaching model to meet individual needs.
 During instructional time, an ESOL teacher works with individuals or small groups of students on focused English language lessons.
 Classroom teachers modify instruction and activities to meet the language needs of each student.
 The ESOL teachers collaborate with regular classroom teachers to provide academic support for English Language Learners.
 Students who qualify for additional services will receive instruction from appropriate educational specialists.

-At the middle school level, ESOL classes for sixth through eighth grade are offered at Barnwell Middle and Saeger Middle.
+At the middle school level, ESOL classes for Sixth through Eighth Grades are offered at Barnwell Middle and Saeger Middle Schools.
 English Language Learners living outside these attendance areas are provided transportation to one of the schools.
 ESOL teachers deliver curriculum content using English in a way that makes the content understandable to language learners while, at the same time, focusing on English language instruction.
 The remainder of their daily schedule is in regular content area classes with age appropriate peers.
 Classroom teachers modify instructional activities to meet the language needs of each student.
 The ESOL teachers collaborate with regular classroom teachers to provide academic support for the English Language Learners.